I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changeradditionalextensionsize.md

 <p>The device-specific information stored by a changer miniclass driver is determined by the driver.
 It typically includes zero-based offsets that other miniclass driver routines can use to translate between device-specific element addresses and the zero-based element addresses used by the system.
 It can also include SCSI inquiry data or the non-SCSI equivalent.</p>

-<p>The changer class driver calls <b>ChangerAdditionalExtensionSize</b> to determine the number of bytes the miniclass driver requires in the device extension for a particular changer before creating the device object to represent that changer.</p>

-<p>The device-specific information stored by a changer miniclass driver is determined by the driver.
-It typically includes zero-based offsets that other miniclass driver routines can use to translate between device-specific element addresses and the zero-based element addresses used by the system.
-It can also include SCSI inquiry data or the non-SCSI equivalent.</p>

-<p>The changer class driver calls <b>ChangerAdditionalExtensionSize</b> to determine the number of bytes the miniclass driver requires in the device extension for a particular changer before creating the device object to represent that changer.</p>

-<p>The device-specific information stored by a changer miniclass driver is determined by the driver.
-It typically includes zero-based offsets that other miniclass driver routines can use to translate between device-specific element addresses and the zero-based element addresses used by the system.
-It can also include SCSI inquiry data or the non-SCSI equivalent.</p>

-<p>The changer class driver calls <b>ChangerAdditionalExtensionSize</b> to determine the number of bytes the miniclass driver requires in the device extension for a particular changer before creating the device object to represent that changer.</p>

-<p>The device-specific information stored by a changer miniclass driver is determined by the driver.
-It typically includes zero-based offsets that other miniclass driver routines can use to translate between device-specific element addresses and the zero-based element addresses used by the system.
-It can also include SCSI inquiry data or the non-SCSI equivalent.</p>

 ## -requirements
 <table>
 <tr>